Computers and Internet Access

 We have French computers at our Central, Calvin Park and Pittsburgh Branches.
 These computers have French keyboards, and their software is also in French.
 You are welcome to surf the Web or create documents in the language of your choice.

-As part of the interactive media features, the children's departments at Calvin Park, Isabel Turner and Central provide access to games on designated computers.
+As part of the interactive media features, the children's departments at Calvin Park, Isabel Turner, Central and Rideau Heights provide access to games on designated computers.

-Can I bring my own disks (CD, DVD, flash drive, memory card, floppy disk)?
+Can I bring my own disks (CD, DVD, flash drive, memory card)?

 All of our computers are able to read CDs, DVDs, and have USB ports able to read flash drives.
-We can also provide drives that will be able to read older, 3½-inch floppy disks.
-Floppy disks may also be available for purchase at the reference desk for $2.00 and flash drives for $8.00.
+Flash drives may also be available for purchase at the reference desk for $8.00.

 How do I get a set of headphones?

 Many of our branches have headphones available for use with the computers in the children's department.